10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 Mistake #8: Irrelevant Backgrounds That Distract From the Product

-A well-chosen background enhances the product’s appeal, while a distracting or irrelevant one can undermine the entire image.
 Overly busy, mismatched, or poorly executed backgrounds compete with the product for attention, detracting from its details and quality.
-For product-centric photography, the background should always serve the product — not the other way around.
+For product photography, the background should always serve the item, not the other way around.
 Many e-commerce platforms, such as Macy’s or Kohl’s, have strict guidelines requiring neutral backgrounds.
 Adhering to these standards ensures compliance, avoiding potential listing rejections.

 Techniques for Background Optimization in Product Photos